 My son loves trucks and trains, so I added decals running along a ridge on one wall.
 He can see them from the bed, and he knows exactly what each vehicle is and loves to recite their names and count them.

 Here is the mood board I started from.
 I did tone down some of the fabric choices, but it’s not far off.

 This was the room just after we moved in.
-The dark greige paint was doing not a damn thing for the space.
+The dark greige paint wasn’t doing anything for the space.

-We ended up with a brighter, happier space, much more suited to our little man.
+We ended up with a bright, happy industrial toddler bedroom, much more suited to our little man.

 Toddler Bedroom Budget Breakdown

 Here’s the breakdown: